"Man-Thing" (2005): The Forgotten Marvel Movie

 Man-Thing's performances are about as good as you'd expect, though it must be noted that the film was shot in Australia with an all-local cast, so when a character occasionally "loses" his or her Louisiana accent and lapses into Aussie-speak (actress Rachael Taylor is most guilty of this), it causes some unintentional humor.
 Amongst the monstrous goings-on there are plenty of decent gory bits, some cool magical Native American mumbo-jumbo, a gratuitious naked girl, and an all-around atmosphere of creepiness and dread, all of which should be enough to keep B-grade horror fans entertained.

-As an added Geek Note, several characters in this film are named after people who worked on the Man-Thing comic book back in the day - writer Steve Gerber and artists Val Mayerik and Mike Ploog.
+As an added Geek Note, several characters in this film are named after people who worked on the Man-Thing comic book back in the day - writer/creator Steve Gerber and artists Val Mayerik and Mike Ploog.
 It's a nice nod to Man-Thing's four color origins that only aging nerds like me are likely to notice.
-Surprisingly, the filmmakers somehow resisted the urge to make a cheap joke using the ironic title of their monster's 1970s comic book series - "Giant Size Man-Thing," which means they have WAY more self control than I would've in their situation.
+Surprisingly, the filmmakers somehow resisted the urge to make a cheap joke using the ironic title of the monster's 1970s comic book series - "Giant Size Man-Thing," which means they have WAY more self control than I would have.

 Summin' It Up...

-Indeed, despite its Marvel Comics pedigree and the fact that comic book movies continue to be a hot property, Manny's film didn't get nearly as much love as the mega-budgeted releases starring some of his fellow House of Ideas stalwarts like Spider-Man, the X-Men, or the Fantastic Four (to name just a few).
+Indeed, despite its Marvel Comics pedigree and the fact that comic book movies continue to be a hot property, Manny's film didn't get nearly as much love as the mega-budgeted releases starring some of his fellow House of Ideas stalwarts like Spider-Man, the X-Men, or the Fantastic Four.
 Instead, Man-Thing shambled through several unsuccessful test screenings and an aborted theatrical release before being consigned to the ultimate fate - premiering on the SyFy Channel (oh, the humanity!) before going quietly to DVD...where it will now forever lurk in the Bargain Bin.